-Tabitha was the 2012 & 2013 Administrative Assistant for the UGA/Young Harris Beekeeping Institute.
-She is a focused, diligent worker who could be found solving crises at every turn throughout the weekend events.
+Tabitha has been the event Manager for the UGA/Young Harris Beekeeping Institute since 2012.
+She is a focused, diligent worker who can be found solving crises at every turn throughout the weekend conference.

 Tabitha is a graphic designer for a national institute, and she also works as a freelance artist.

 Jack is our resident student worker at the bee lab and assists with just about everything that needs to be done, from making sugar syrup and assisting in the fieldwork to counting mites on sticky screens and other lab duties.
 Jack hails from Madison County, GA.
 He grew up on the family chicken farm; so, hard work is not a foreign commodity to him.
 Currently, he is enrolled at North Georgia University as a Biology major, but he looks forward to transferring to UGA and completing his undergraduate pursuits here.
 If we have our way, he will soon be a graduate entomology student here in the Honey Bee Program!